Permafrost/Tundra/SERVICES.md

       compatible with `Tundra/tundra.datetime:format` must be
       specified), or `duration` (in which case a pattern compatible with `Tundra/tundra.duration:format` must be specified).
-    * `descending?` is an optional boolean indicating if the values associated with the key are to be sorted in descending (largest to smallest) order.
-Defaults to `false`, if not specified.
   * `then` is an optional next level of grouping criteria, which is used to further group like items in `$list` together.
     * ... refer to `$group` structure.
+* `$group.sorting` is an optional choice of the type of sorting applied to the list of groups, defaults to `ascending` order if not specified:
+  * `ascending` will sort the returned groups in ascending compound key order.
+  * `descending` will sort the returned groups into descending compound key order.
+  * `none` will preserve the order of the compound keys in the provided input `$list`.

 #### Outputs: